deejaygraham/sketchnoting-for-developers/draft.md

 Lines and Arrows separate and connect dotted lines, arrows, big arrows, headings

- # Typography

- Sean Wes examples

- handwriting
- block letters
- Shadow
- Outline

 # People

 Stick Figures - posture
 Star people
 Dave Gray people

 #Emotions
- Austin Kleon faces in boxes

- Colours

-# Elements
+Austin Kleon faces in boxes, strangley most of my figures show emotion through posture (I don't make them big enough to make emotions worthwhile).
+I often add faces to inanimate objects to show working or broken status.

 # Text and Typography

+Sean Wes examples

-A big part of sketchnoting is making your writing look nice.
-Using it to show relative importance according to text size, placement and font - bold block capitals, script, lower case?
+A big part of sketchnoting is making your writing look better than normal (if you're anything like me).
 Bad handwriting? writing block capitals will slow you down and improve your handwriting with practice Write like you are drawing - more appreciation for typography.

+Like in HTML coding, using text size and boldness, framing etc. to show relative importance according to text size, placement and font - bold block capitals, script, lower case?

 Practice several types of well type - block capitals, lower case, script, 3d when you get more ambitious.

 lowercase most often
 ALL CAPS
 and double all caps
+Shadow
 Script (not often)